 Our fiscal 2018 total executive compensation program utilized a diverse set of performance elements to drive different performance objectives over multiple time frames.
 Our fiscal 2018 executive cash bonus plan used adjusted EBITDA, expressed as a dollar amount, to drive profitability for fiscal 2018 in line with our strategic operating plan for the year.
 Our fiscal 2018 annual performance equity grant used a mix of the ratio of adjusted EBITDA to revenue, percentile ranked relative to our peer group (75% weighting), and revenue growth percentage, percentile ranked relative to our peer group (25% weighting), as performance measures to drive revenue growth and profitability over a three-year period.
 This is different from the absolute profitability measure used for our fiscal 2018 annual executive cash bonus plan, which cash plan was aligned with our fiscal 2018 strategic operating plan.
 Our fiscal 2018 annual performance equity grant was aligned with relative performance compared with our peer group, an important factor in the creation of long term value for the Company and its shareholders.
 Our fiscal 2018 acquisition integration incentive award used a revenue growth rate performance measure to drive revenue growth for fiscal 2018 to above the historical weighted average combined revenue growth rates for the Company and the recently acquired businesses while also being subject to minimum revenue and profitability thresholds.
-If achieved, these metrics would provide growth and profitability rates of companies in the primary market sector (defense) in which the Company operates.
+If achieved, these metrics would provide growth in excess of not only the historical weighted average combined growth rates of the business, but also well in excess of the average historical growth and profitability rates of companies in the primary market sector (defense) in which the Company operates.